todogroup/ospology/ospology-live/2023-october-germany/README.md

 * [A Vision of FOSS at Mercedes-Benz - Wolfgang Gehring](https://github.com/todogroup/ospology/discussions/372)

-## 📝 Roundatable Summary Notes
+## 📝 Roundtable Summary Notes

-Links to summary notes will be added to this list once speakers submit them through GH Discussions
+Links to summary notes will be added to this list once moderators submit them through GH Discussions

 ## 👩‍🏫 Blog posts and recap videos

-Comming Soon
+Coming Soon